ICYMI: You’ll Never Guess Why Stephen King’s Son Popped by the Exeter, NH, Police Department

 Well, this certainly doesn't happen everyday!

-The Exeter, New Hampshire, Police Department shared on their Facebook page that a very special visitor paid them a visit.
+A few weeks ago, the Exeter, New Hampshire, Police Department shared on their Facebook page that a very special visitor paid them a visit.
 None other than New York Time's Best Selling author Joe Hill, aka the son of Stephen King, the ultimate king of spooky books.
 Joe popped in needing help installing two car seats.
 This can be a scary and daunting task that needs to be done correctly!
 I commend Joe Hill for enlisting the help of professionals.

 As they said in the post, Hill may be a world-famous author, but he is also a long-time Exeter resident and wanted to make sure that his twin one-year-old boys are safe when they’re on the road.
 He was aware that the PD provides a car seat installation service free of charge, and wanted to be sure that the seats were put in properly.